Do I have sole use of my room?

 Yes.
 All residents have a key to their own room and a separate fob to operate the main door.

 What if I become ill?

-As a sheltered housing provider we are not registered to provide the level of care provided by a residential or nursing home.
-We will support you through minor illnesses.
-It is the responsibility of residents and/or their family/sponsor to arrange adequate support throughout periods of illness and to arrange medical appointments and transport, and personal care from outside providers if required.
+As a sheltered house we are not registered to provide the level of personal care offered by a residential or nursing home but we will support you through minor illnesses.
+It is the responsibility of residents and/or their family to arrange adequate support throughout periods of serious illness and to organise medical appointments and transport.